Francesco601/Francesco601/README.md

 # 💫 About Me:
 I finished my BS in Computer Science at  SUNY Albany in 1998.
 I completed one year toward a Masters with an emphasis on operating systems.
 I am really just an old dog that loves to learn new tricks.
-I hope to  keep learning until my last dying breath and sharing what I<br>learn with others.<br><br>My main interests are algorithms and data structures, operating systems, C programming<br>in general, LISP and Python.<br><br>I am currently learning Python and relearning many of the things I learned in school after<br>years of sickness and disability.
+I hope to  keep learning until my last dying breath and sharing what I learn with others.<br><br>My main interests are algorithms and data structures, operating systems, C programming<br>in general, LISP and Python.<br><br>I am currently learning Python and relearning many of the things I learned in school after<br>years of sickness and disability.
 You can email me at: <francosquared@gmail.com>

 ## 🌐 Socials: